drshahizan/software-engineering/materials/module4/drshahizan/p4-form.md

 Note: This is just an example and is not a comprehensive list of all the functional requirements for an academic course registration system.
 The actual requirements may vary depending on the specific needs and constraints of the system.

 ## Case Study: Non Functional Requirements
-Non-functional requirements using the template for an academic course registration system:

 Non-Functional Requirements: Template Requirements Statement Example

 | Title | Function | Description | Inputs | Source | Outputs | Destination |
 | --- | --- | --- | --- | --- | --- | --- |
 | Availability | The system | The system shall be available 24/7, except during maintenance windows that will be communicated in advance to the users | N/A | N/A | N/A | N/A |